 - In a large mixing bowl combine the ground beef, breadcrumbs, eggs, Worcestershire sauce, onion powder, garlic powder, salt, mustard powder, and black pepper.
-Mix well to combine and shape into 6-8 equal sized oval-shaped patties.
+Mix well to combine and shape the meat mixture into 6-8 equal-sized oval patties.

 - Heat a large skillet over medium-high heat.
 Add the oil and swirl to coat the entire surface of the skillet.
 Add the patties (you may not be able to cook all the patties at one time- work in batches as needed) and cook until browned and sides are crispy.
 Flip the patties and cook on the other side (approximately 1-2 minutes each side).

 - Remove from the skillet and set aside to a clean plate.
 Repeat with any additional patties as needed.